-Here at HKUMed, we take student crisis and emergency situations seriously with precedence.
-The main goal and role of Student Wellness Team, in time of crisis and emergency situations, is to help student re-establish immediate coping skills, provide support, and restore to pre-crisis functioning.
+Here at HKUMed, we treat student crises and emergency situations seriously with precedence.
+The main goal and role of Student Wellness Team, in time of crisis and emergencies, is to help our students to re-establish immediate coping skills, provide support, and restore to pre-crisis functioning.

-When a crisis and/or an emergency situation is being identified, the Student Wellness Team will immediately direct attention, provide appropriate assessments and clinical interventions to assist in alleviating student(s) from the imminently urgent circumstances.
-If situation is outside the Student Wellness Counsellors’ scope of practice, help from appropriate authorities (e.g.: Ambulance Services) will be sought immediately.
+When a crisis and/or an emergency is identified, the Student Wellness Team will immediately direct attention, provide appropriate assessments and clinical interventions to assist the student.
+If the situation is outside our scope of practice, we will seek immediate help from the appropriate authorities (eg, Ambulance Services).

-If you learn of student(s) in emotional distress with imminent risk during office hours, please take prompt and necessary actions and notified the Student Wellness Service Team immediately.
+If you are aware of anyone in emotional distress with imminent risk during office hours, please take prompt and necessary actions and notified the Student Wellness Service Team immediately.